-- Remember the Public Order Act of 1976 which made it an offence for anyone to print or distribute any false statement which is likely to undermine public confidence in the conduct of public affairs?
-Tim Hector and the Outlet newspaper had to fight his criminal charges right up to the Privy Council, which held the law unconstitutional.
+- Remember the Public Order Act of 1976 which made it an offense for anyone to print or distribute any false statement which is likely to undermine public confidence in the conduct of public affairs Tim Hector and the Outlet newspaper had to fight his criminal charges right up to the Privy Council, which held the law unconstitutional.

 - In December 1993 the Antigua Workers Union called the workers in four hotels out on strike.
 The Privy Council in overturning the Court of Appeal held that an appeal from the Industrial Court lies as of right under the Constitution, and re-instated the finding of unfair dismissal against the hotels who had locked out their workers.

 - In 1998, it was the Privy Council who held in the Elloy de Freitas case that any restrictions imposed on the freedom of expression and freedom of assembly by civil servants must be restrictions which are reasonably required for the proper performance of their functions and must additionally be reasonably justifiable in a democratic society.